PydPiper/viks_SoftwareGuide/source/python/10min_python_starters_kit.rst

 10min - Python Starter Kit
 ==========================
-This starter kit was meant to readers that have never used python and have very little knowledge of programming concepts.
+This starter kit was meant for readers that have never used python and have very little knowledge of programming concepts.

 Installation - Windows Guide Only